mantidproject/mantid/docs/source/algorithms/PolDiffILLReduction-v1.rst

 MeasurementTechnique
 --------------------

 This property allows to distinguish between reducing powder data from single crystal measurement.
-The options are: `Powder` and `SingleCrystal`.
-In the case of single crystal data, one bank position is processed at a time, and all input files are concatenated into a single workspace with vertical axis being 2theta positions of detectors, and the horizontal axis containing omega scan steps.
+The options are: `Powder`, `SingleCrystal`, and `TOF`.
+In the case of single crystal data, only one bank position can processed at a time, and all input files for that bank are concatenated into a single workspace with vertical axis being 2theta positions of detectors, and the horizontal axis containing omega scan steps.

+In the `TOF` case, the X-axis is binned according to uncalibrated time, with binning information (start of the range, time bin width, number of bins) coming from NeXus files.
+Setting the `MeasurementTechnique` property to `TOF` enables also elastic peak calibration of data, with peak information coming from :ref:`FindEPP <algm-FindEPP>` which is run on vanadium data during reducing data as `Vanadium`.
+The output of `Vanadium` reduction elastic peak calibration, or a mock TableWorkspace containing at least two columns: `PeakCentre` and `Sigmas`, is required to be provided through `ElasticChannelsWorkspace` property, when the `processAs` property is `Sample` and `MeasurementTechnique` is set to `TOF`.
+The output workspace processed in this mode will have its X-axis units set to calibrated energy exchange (`DeltaE`), where the energy exchange equal to 0 is set to fall at the position of the elastic peak for each detector.

 OutputTreatment
 ---------------